GYJ0526/BayesNMA-ImpreciseCategory/README.md

   : Sampling code for generation of the truncated normal distribution

 Reference

-Bayesian Network Meta-Regression for Aggregate Ordinal Outcomes with Imprecise Categories
+**Gwon Y et al. ** Bayesian Network Meta-Regression for Aggregate Ordinal Outcomes with Imprecise Categories